Minor in Neuroscience

 Because Anatomy & Physiology I (B BIO 351) requires students to have completed the Introductory Biology series (B BIO 180, 200, and 220), these three introductory classes are prerequisites for the Neuroscience Minor.
 Upon successful completion of the Introductory Biology series with a grade of 2.0 or higher in each class, students will be allowed to declare the minor.

-If you have declared your major, please contact your academic advisor at any time for assistance in adding the minor.
+If you have entered an undergraduate major program, please contact the academic advisor for your major at any time for assistance in adding the Neuroscience minor.

 You must take all three of these courses.